 (5) Connect with your retro side at the Used Book Store and Antique Mart

-Whether you are looking for a vintage book to dive into, old records for cheap, pink roller skates (I was extremely tempted to buy) or fun nick knacks, these two stores are perfect for you.
+Whether you are looking for a vintage book to dive into, old records for cheap, pink roller skates (I was extremely tempted to buy), or fun knick-knacks, these two stores are perfect for you.
 The Used Book Store has a hole-in-the-wall kind of vibe, with all kinds of novels to browse through.

 And The Antique Mart has a maze of rooms filled floor to ceiling with trendy and retro items.

-(6) Grab a rocking chair at Cross Roads Coffee House
+(6) Relax in a rocking chair at Cross Roads Coffee House

-Cross Roads Coffee House embodies the perfect combination of cool coffee shop and small town charm.
+Cross Roads Coffee House is the perfect combination of a cool coffee shop and small town charm.

-Try out one of their speciality lattes.
-I went with the Hazelnut and White Chocolate.
-Sitting on the front porch in one of their rocking chair with coffee in hand is definitely the move.
+Try one of the speciality lattes.
+I went with the hazelnut and white chocolate latte and grabbed a seat on the front porch in a rocking chair.

 (7) Walk across the bridge with an ice cream cone from Waxhaw Creamery

-After you grab a cone (I recommend the Black Raspberry Swirl during summer), mosey on over to Waxhaw’s famous bridge.
-It’s a huge part of the area’s historic charm, and shows off the best view of downtown.
+After you grab a cone (I recommend black raspberry swirl), take a stroll over Waxhaw’s famous bridge.
+It’s a huge part of the area’s historic charm, and it shows off the best view of downtown.

 Formerly a cotton mill in the 19th century, the space has been turned into a trendy social spot with a tapas-style menu.

-This brewery is known for its transformed space — it once served as a fire station and now hosts Music bingo Tuesday nights from 7-9 p.m., trivia on Wednesday nights from 7-9 p.m., and the occasional build-your-own mimosa Sunday.
+This brewery is known for its transformed space — it once served as a fire station and now hosts music bingo on Tuesday nights from 7-9 p.m., trivia on Wednesday from 7-9 p.m., and the occasional build-your-own mimosa bar on Sunday.

 If you want a social evening out, go here.

-A North Carolina staple, you can never go wrong with barbecue.
-Go with the platter that comes with your choice of meat, a side, and cornbread.
+A North Carolina staple, you can’t go wrong with barbecue.
+Order a platter, which comes with your choice of meat, a side, and cornbread.

-If you’re in the mood for a local food market, delicious sandwiches and fresh salads, go to Provisions Waxhaw.
+If you’re in the mood for a local food market with delicious sandwiches and fresh salads, stop by Provisions Waxhaw.

-It definitely has a local flare with Waxhaw products, a community room to enjoy your meal, and even a vintage antique room in the back.
-I went with the classic BLT with avocado and a kale salad, but they are best known for their Rueben.
+It has local flare with Waxhaw products, a community room to enjoy your meal, and a vintage antique room in the back.
+I went with the classic BLT with avocado and a kale salad, but they are best known for their rueben.

 This gem serves fresh and homemade breads, cakes, cookies, croissants, and other baked goods.

-Either take a a loaf home (I recommend the Sour Dough), or share a treat with friends or family out on the back patio.
+Either take a loaf home (I recommend the sourdough), or share a treat with friends or family on the back patio.

-The market is open from 9 a.m. to 1 p.m. every Saturday of the summer, rain or shine.
+The market is open from 9 a.m. to 1 p.m. most Saturdays of the year.
+Check the website for exact dates.